Skip to main content

 Can I donate to support scholarships?

 Yes!
 By donating to the Wanda Chin Scholarship Fund, you will help to subsidize participation in WMA's Annual Meeting for professionals who might not otherwise be able to attend.
-The Annual Meeting is an opportunity for everyone to network will colleagues, learn best practices, and gain new skillsets that can be applied within their own institutions and local communities.
+The Annual Meeting is an opportunity for everyone to network with colleagues learn best practices, and gain new skillsets that can be applied within their own institutions and local communities.

 There are two ways to donate and make an impact: